 The S-Acetyl Glutathione is absorbed differently by your body, so it can be used WITH either liposomal glutathione or injections (but the liposomal and injections are either/or).
 You can buy liposomal glutathione as a supplement in various forms, but the injections require a prescription (you get it from a compounding pharmacy which is simple and inexpensive).

 (Note that if money is an issue, milk thistle, NAC, and curcumin are all fairly cheap and quite important.
 Injectable glutathione is MUCH cheaper (and far more effective) than liposomal glutathione in either liquid or pill form.
-Whey powder seems expensive but one of those big canisters can last quite a while.
+Whey powder seems expensive but one of those big canisters can last quite a while (and you can get a smaller canister).
 Beware of buying whey powder at the drugstore or grocery store - read the labels carefully as many of the more common commercial brands sold for athletes have LOTS of additives.)

 As with any treatments for ME/CFS, START LOW AND GO SLOW!
 Add one supplement at a time, starting with a low dose, and increase as tolerated.